 It also has an excellent knowledge center forum where you can ask questions or lookup for relevant topics you want help with.

 If you choose a higher pricing plan, you can even get a dedicated support agent to give you personalized help.

-Weebly is a bit limited when it comes to customer support, especially when you compare it against Shopify.
+Weebly is a bit limited when it comes to customer support, especially when you compare it to Shopify.

 To start with, Weebly provides email support, a community forum, and a knowledge base.
 While you can get some of your answers directly from either the forum or the knowledge base, if you’d like to speak to a customer service rep or get email support, you might struggle to get quick responses.